This document describes how to create a reservation of Compute Engine zonal resources that can only be used by a single project.

 : the minimum CPU to use for each instance.NUMBER_OF_VMS

-: the quantity of VM instances to reserve.NUMBER_OF_ACCELERATORS
+: the number of VMs to reserve.NUMBER_OF_ACCELERATORS

 : the number of GPUs to add, per instance.ACCELERATOR_TYPE